gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 ## Vertex Shader

-A Vertex Shader's job is to generate clipspace coordinates.
+A Vertex Shader's job is to generate clip space coordinates.
 It always takes the form

     void main() {
        gl_Position = doMathToMakeClipspaceCoordinates
     }

 Your shader is called once per vertex.
-Each time it's called you are required to set the the special global variable, `gl_Position` to some clipspace coordinates.
+Each time it's called you are required to set the the special global variable, `gl_Position` to some clip space coordinates.

 Vertex shaders need data.
 They can get that data in 3 ways.